keheintz/keheintz.github.io/_pages/research.md

 (such as the NOT).
 The main science goals of this programme are to investigate and obtain follow-up observations of high-redshift GRBs, short GRBs and otherwise peculiar transients.

+* **The extended Public ESO Spectroscopic Survey of Transient Objects ([ePESSTO+](http://www.pessto.org), PI: Cosimo Inserra)** is dedicated to observe and follow-up a large variety of exciting new transients such as gravitational wave sources, superluminous supernovae, tidal disruption events and gamma-ray bursts using the New Technology Telescope at the ESO La Silla observatory.